Oven Baked Chicken Fajitas

 Servings 8 servings

-This oven baked chicken fajitas recipe is the easiest way to make fajitas.
-Plus, they’re super healthy and loaded with veggies.
-They’re naturally dairy free, but you can use whatever toppings you like.
+These baked chicken fajitas are the easiest way to make fajitas at home.
+They're naturally dairy free, loaded with veggies and you top them with all of your favorites.
 Opt for corn tortillas for gluten free option.

 Ingredients